 Public transport in Vienna is cheap, efficient and well designed, with many subway/tram and bus stops close to attractions and throughout the city.
 When travelling you can get single tickets, 24 hour, 48 hour, 72 hour and weekly passes.
 Or annual passes if you are going to be living in the city.

-Head to my post Top Tips if you are Visiting Vienna to read more about transportation in Vienna.
+Head to Top Tips if you are Visiting Vienna to read more about transportation in Vienna.

 Things to See and Do